 The Mob Song I found extra dark, and when Gaston killed the Beast, I found it extra dark, too, since he shot the Beast several times.
 It was very different when the last petal fell because all the enchanted objects turned into regular objects.
 I actually loved that they did that because you got to see the enchanted objects’ emotions.
 The woman from the village comes and turns the Beast into the Prince.
 The Enchantress was under another disguise.
 When all the objects and the Beast turn into human, it was quite magical.
 I loved Belle’s dress at the end ballroom scene!

 Now, it is time for my overall thoughts.
 Everyone was perfect for their role, but Emma Watson stood out to me the most.
 She was just perfect for the role of Belle, and she did a wonderful job on everything!
 I found Gaston a much more evil, and I hated him even more.
 Luke Evans did a wonderful job on being Gaston.
 I honestly have mixed feelings on the enchanted objects.
 I feel they could have done a way better job on the enchanted objects, but I did like the people that voiced them.
 I enjoyed how this movie had backstories for some of the main characters that was one of my favorite things.
 For example, we learn what happened to Belle’s mother and why her father never talks about her.
-I loved all of the songs; they were amazing, and I have been obsessed with the soundtrack lately.
+I loved all of the songs, even the new ones.
+They were amazing, and I have been obsessed with the soundtrack lately!
 This movie did not have a lot of major changes, but I did not like how the enchanted objects told Belle how the Beast had a curse before the curse was broken.
 One positive change was they fixed the plot holes from the original, and a lot of questions that were answered.

 Overall, I loved this movie!
 None of these negative things I mentioned above makes me dislike this movie.
 I enjoyed this movie so much despite its flaws!
 This movie was just as I imagined it would be, and I loved it!